ThePhoenixDevZ/Phoenix-Panel/README.md

 Contributions to enhance the functionality or performance of the DracoPanel are encouraged.
 Please submit pull requests for any enhancements.

 ## License
-(c) 2025 Hopingboyz .
+(c) 2025 ThePhoenixDevZ .
 This software is licensed under the MIT License.

-- made by hopingboyz
+- Remaked By ThePhoenixDevZ or Solozip

+First i will tell you this is an remaked version soon i will add something new features on it and this is actually madded by DragonLabsDev (https://github.com/dragonlabsdev)

+## Credits
+SRYDEN
+Skyport
+Hydra-Labes
+Dragon-Labsdev

+- Thanks ma4z,ether,achul123,privt,hopingboyz